JetBrains/guide/site/go/tips/quick-docs/index.md

 _Want to learn what a symbol is about, without going to a browser?_

 The IDE knows the symbol, its argument names/types/defaults, the documentation it has.
 Let it give you a non-interrupting window, letting you get back to work.

 **How to use:**

-Invoke the **Quick Documentation** feature using _Ctrl + Q on Windows/Linux_ or _F1 on macOS_, learn more about the different symbols you're working with.
+Invoke the **Quick Documentation** feature using <kbd>F1</kbd> (macOS) / <kbd>Ctrl+Q</kbd> (Windows/Linux), learn more about the different symbols you're working with.

-<span class="tag is-rounded">New in 2017.3</span>